Co-Mo Connect, a subsidiary of Co-Mo Electric, provides internet, phone, and TV to over 14,000 businesses and homes in the Central Missouri Area.

 How to reduce wireless interference: http://bit.ly/1YVhD0N

-The minimum residential service is 5 megabits per second for those subscribers who just want to check email and do a little internet surfing.
-For those subscribers who want to stream movies (i.e. Netflix, Hulu, Amazon, etc.), share pictures, online gaming, take online classes, etc., they will want to select at least our 100 or 250 megabits per second package.
+The minimum residential service is 100 megabits per second, which can meet the needs for those subscribers who just want to check email and do a little internet surfing or even for those subscribers who want to stream movies (i.e. Netflix, Hulu, Amazon, etc.), share pictures, take online classes, etc..
 The maximum residential service is 1gbps which is fast enough to do most anything you would like on the internet in no-time!

 With the large number of free e-mail services available that provide such great service (Gmail and Hotmail, for example), our intention at this time is not to provide email.